cdcdx/libsignal-wasm/README.md

 ### Development

-You will need a Rust toolchain installed on your system to work on the `securedrop-source` crate.
+You will need a Rust toolchain installed on your system to work on the `libsignal-wasm` crate.
-To compile to Wasm and generate glue JS for the source interface, build the `securedrop-source` directory with [`wasm-pack`](https://github.com/rustwasm/wasm-pack):
+To compile to Wasm and generate glue JS for the source interface, build the `libsignal-wasm` directory with [`wasm-pack`](https://github.com/rustwasm/wasm-pack):

 ```
 make build